-Dhurically distance HCP in areas of low to moderate transmission A NIOSH-approved N95 or equivalent or higher-level respirator or A respirator approved under standards used in other countries that are similar to NIOSH-approved N95 filtering facepiece respirators (note: these should not be used instead of a NIOSH-approved respirator when respiratory protection is indicated) A well-fitting facemask.
+Facilities should utilize the CDC COVID Data Tracker to determine SARS-CoV-2 levels of community transmission transmission.
+Individual requiring source control: What type of source control may be used: When should source control be worn and/or changed: Physical distance requirements: HCP in areas of low to moderate transmission A NIOSH-approved N95 or equivalent or higher-level respirator A respirator approved under standards used in other countries that are similar to NIOSH-approved N95 filtering facepiece respirators (note: these should not be used instead of a NIOSH-approved respirator when respiratory protection is indicated) A well-fitting face mask.
 Cloth masks should not be utilized for HCPs.
 Universal use of source control is required for all HCP regardless of their role within the facility.
-When used solely for source control, any of the options listed could be used for an entire shift unless they become soiled, damaged, or hard to breathe through.
-If they are used during the care of patient for which a NIOSH-approved respirator or facemask is indicated for personal protective equipment (PPE) (e.g., NIOSH-approved N95 or equivalent or higher-level respirator during the care of a patient with SARS-CoV-2 infection, facemask during a surgical procedure or during care of a patient on Droplet Precautions), they should be removed and discarded after the patient care encounter and a new one should be donned.
-Physically distance from others when feasible and will not interfere with provision of care.
-HCP should be reminded to distance from others when in break rooms, meeting rooms and other non-clinical areas.
+When used solely for source control, any of the options listed can be used for an entire shift unless they become soiled, damaged, or hard to breathe through.
+If they are used during the care of patient for which a NIOSH-approved respirator or face mask is indicated for personal protective equipment (PPE) (e.g., NIOSH-approved N95 or equivalent or higher-level respirator during the care of a patient with SARS-CoV-2 infection or face mask during a surgical procedure or during care of a patient on Droplet Precautions), they should be removed and discarded after the patient care encounter and a new one should be donned.
+Physically distance from others when feasible and does not interfere with provision of care.
+HCP should be reminded to distance from others when in break rooms, meeting rooms, and other non-clinical areas.